core-wg/resource-directory/draft-ietf-core-resource-directory.md

 	  <section anchor='automation' title="Use Case: Home and Building Automation">
 	  <t>
 	  Home and commercial building automation systems can benefit from the use of M2M web services.
-The use of CoRE in home automation across multiple subnets is described in <xref target="I-D.brandt-coap-subnet-discovery"/> and in commercial building automation in <xref target="I-D.vanderstok-core-bc"/>.
 The discovery requirements of these applications are demanding.
 Home automation usually relies on run-time discovery to commission the system, whereas in building automation a combination of professional commissioning and run-time discovery is used.
 Both home and building automation involve peer-to-peer interactions between endpoints, and involve battery-powered sleeping devices.
 	  </t>
 	  <t>
 	  The exporting of resource information to other discovery systems is also important in these automation applications.
 In home automation there is a need to interact with other consumer electronics, which may already support DNS-SD, and in building automation larger resource directories or DNS-SD covering multiple buildings.